Chapter 2 BWV168 Tue Rechnung! Donnerwort!

 Their entry is a little surprising at this stage and at first they are asked to do little more than sustain the chords.
 But they do create a distant, eerie, sepulchral sound suggestive of the grave.
 The Day of Judgement follows our demise from this world and perhaps we need to be reminded of the natural order of events.
 It is possible that Bach was searching around in order to find a commanding image because there is little of this to be found in the first dozen or so lines of text?
 They have something of an accountant′s ring about them, outlining that which has been borrowed yet squandered in our earthly lives.
 Perhaps Bach thought that a suggestion of the finality and remoteness of the grave was the best he could offer in the circumstances.

 However, the latter lines refer to the mountains falling upon us and the lightening emanating from His angry Visage.
 Here, at least, Bach is able to fashion some flickerings of movement from his pair of oboes, suggestive of these actions.
-The vocal line is both melodic and dramatic throughout, yet another example of Bach′s familiarity with the best contemporary operatic styles.
+The vocal line is both melodic and dramatic throughout, yet another example of Bach′s familiarity with contemporary operatic styles.

 Note also the unexpected change in the oboes from a Dm to a D major chord (bar 16) heralding the change of emphasis from the squandering of our gifts to our entreaties to the Lord.